Thorium/the-elmish-book/chapters/scaling/routing.md

   </div>
 </div>

-When I am changing the URL in the address bar by hand, I am using the hash sign (`#`) in front of the path.
+When I change the URL in the address bar by hand, I use the hash sign (`#`) in front of the path.
 This sign instructs the browser to only *replace* the URL without fully reloading the entire page while still being compatible with the history mechanism of the browser: the back button still works as expected from the user's point of view without having to reload the entire application.

 ### Navigation Using Links